DirtBagXon/q2admin/readme.txt

 1. Provide a simple MOTD features for mods that don't have a MOTD.
 2. Provide a global MOTD for admin's that want a global MOTD.

 The setmotd command is used to set name of the MOTD file.
-This file is loaded from the Quake2 directory.
-If you wish to have a unique MOTD per mod then I suggest you add a following line into you server startup config and leave the setmotd in the q2admin.txt file blank.
+This file is loaded from the directory defined by +basepath and +set game arguments.
+This allows you to have a unique MOTD per mod.
+Configure as setmotd in the mod q2admin.txt or via console.

-sv !setmotd "xxx\motd.txt"
+sv !setmotd "motd.txt"

-where xxx is the mod directory.
+Default PATH is ./baseq2/

 The MOTD file is reloaded with every level change.
 The MOTD file can be reloaded with the above command as well.